StigChristensen/sinus/public/wp-content/plugins/woocommerce-quickpay/README.txt

 6. You are good to go.

 == Changelog ==
+= 4.4.5=
+* Add support for multiple subscriptions.

 = 4.4.4 =
 * Fix problem with Paii attempted to be loaded after removal.